mangusta123/indoorpos1/README.md

 -list of access point (AP) MACs with radio signals reaching at least one out of all indoor locations mentioned above

--radiomap consisting of 2-D points over all indoor locations and having information about RSS (Received Signal
+-radiomap consisting of 2-D points over all indoor locations and keeping information about RSS (Received Signal

  Strength) fingerprints from every AP at each of those points